 It was Jayden's attempt to be diplomatic, it also made sense.
 Jim's eyes lit up and he nodded once.

 The assault was successful the boy was found, cold and dead for two hours at least.
 Dispirited and aged by years the agents and deputies returned to the small town and started the sad business of wrapping up the case and preparing for court.

-Jayden returned to the interrogation room began gathering the maps and mentally composing his final report.
+Jayden returned to the interrogation room and began gathering up the maps to return them to the sheriff while mentally composing his final report.
 The door opened softly and Jayden twisted in place to see who had entered.

 The Sheriff regarded him gravely.

 "I know who you are son."
 He said.

 Jayden nodded expecting to have a new hole torn in his hide for his arrogance, for his incompetence, for being a drug addict and a waste of space.